blvdgroup/guidelines/languages/typescript/README.md

 ## Style

-Style in TypeScript projects should be seen as an extension of the Javascript guidelines provided by airbnb.
-All the rules outlined there and the exceptions outlined in the JS guidelines still apply.
+Style in TypeScript projects should be seen as an extension of [the blvd Javascript guidelines](../javascript/README.md).
+All the rules outlined there still apply.

 ### Types